lasmithusa/coral/windows.md

-# Windows Getting Started Guide
+# Getting Started with Coral in Windows

 The official ['Google Coral Getting Started Guide'](https://coral.ai/docs/dev-board/get-started/) lists a Linux or Mac computer as a requirement.
 I don't have a Linux or Max computer.
 To begin development today, I planned to setup a Coral development environment